PrabuddhaBanerjee/SpeechTranscription/README.md

 Healthcare Translation Web App with Generative AI

 ## Overview
-The **SpeechTranscription** project is a Streamlit-based web application that converts speech into text using state-of-the-art speech recognition models.
+The **SpeechTranscription** project is a Streamlit-based a great web application whose interface is accessible in mobile ui as well.
+This web app converts speech into text using state-of-the-art speech recognition models.
 The application allows users to upload audio files, record live speech, and transcribe it into text in real time.

 ## Features
 - **Playback Audio Files**: Playback common audio format (.mp3) after transcription.